OlympiadBench: A Challenging Benchmark for Promoting AGI with Olympiad-Level Bilingual Multimodal Scientific Problems: The OlympiadBench Dataset

 \subsection{Design Principle}

-The motivation behind the design of \OURS is to establish a benchmark that represents the pinnacle of human intellectual achievement, thereby encouraging researchers of LLMs to push the boundaries of mathematical and physical reasoning capabilities.
-To realize this vision, we focus on curating challenges that epitomize the highest level of competition worldwide.
-Specifically, our benchmark includes:
+The motivation behind \OURS is to establish a benchmark that represents the pinnacle of human intellectual achievement, thereby encouraging researchers of large models to push the boundaries of mathematical and physical reasoning capabilities.
+We focus on curating challenges that epitomize the highest level of competition worldwide.
+Specifically, \OURS includes:

-\begin{enumerate} \item \textbf{Inclusion of Olympiad-Level Problems.} The chosen competition problems are of Olympiad caliber, aimed at the most accomplished students in a region's high school education phase.
-These problems are open-ended, setting them apart from the conventional multiple-choice or fill-in-the-blank formats.
-This selection is designed to more accurately capture the complexity of advanced mathematical reasoning. \item \textbf{Provision of Detailed Solutions.} Given the advanced difficulty of these problems, which may exceed the comprehension of individuals without a specialized background in mathematics, each problem is accompanied by expertly crafted solutions that detail the reasoning steps involved.
-This approach can not only reduces the difficulty of annotation and evaluation but also enhances the accuracy of the solutions provided. \item \textbf{Incorporation of Visuals.} Recognizing the crucial role of visual information in conveying complex ideas, our benchmark incorporates problems that require understanding images, identifying spatial relationships, and other advanced reasoning tasks.
-This inclusion aims to assess and improve the model's capabilities in interpreting visual data as part of its reasoning process. \item \textbf{Minimization of Data Leakage Risks.} To minimize the risk of data leakage, we have sourced problems from official Olympiad competitions, converting them from their original PDF files provided by official websites to the markdown format required.
+\begin{enumerate} \item \textbf{Inclusion of Olympiad-Level Problems.} We collect mathematics and physics problems from the International Olympiad competitions, which cater to the most outstanding high school students in a region.
+These problems are open-ended, differing from traditional multiple-choice or fill-in-the-blank formats.
+This selection aims to more accurately reflect the complexity of advanced scientific reasoning, providing insight into the actual reasoning process of the models. \item \textbf{Provision of Detailed Solutions.} Given the advanced difficulty of these problems, which may exceed the comprehension of individuals without a specialized background in mathematics, each problem is accompanied by expertly crafted solutions that detail the reasoning steps involved.
+This approach can not only reduces the difficulty of annotation and evaluation but also enhances the accuracy of the solutions provided.
+Furthermore, detailed expert-level solutions are valuable for research in model reasoning. \item \textbf{Incorporation of Visuals.} Recognizing the crucial role of visual information in conveying complex ideas, \OURS incorporates problems that require understanding images, identifying spatial relationships, and other advanced reasoning tasks.
+This inclusion aims to assess the model's capabilities in interpreting visual data as part of its reasoning process. \item \textbf{Minimization of Data Leakage Risks.} To minimize the risk of data leakage, we have sourced problems from official Olympiad competitions, converting them from their original PDF files provided by official websites to the markdown format required.
 This strategy is aimed at reducing the likelihood of the data being inadvertently incorporated into the pre-training corpora of models.

-\end{enumerate} Through these meticulously planned criteria, \OURS aspires to not only challenge but also to significantly advance the frontier of LLM capabilities in mathematical and physical reasoning.
+\end{enumerate} Through these carefully designed criteria, \OURS aims to not only challenge but also significantly advance the capabilities of models in mathematical and physical reasoning.